cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_sequence_classification_models_embedder:

-This classifier type includes neural models that are based on either an embedding lookup table or a deep contextualized embedder, along with a pooling operation on top of those embeddings before passing through a classification layer.
+Mindmeld's ``'embedder'`` classifier types use a pooling operation on top of model embeddings, which are based on either a lookup table or a deep neural model:

-For the former type of embeddings, an embedding lookup table is created depending upon the set of tokens found in training data, with tokens being derived based on a chosen tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <choices_for_tokenization>` section below for more details).
-The lookup table by default is randomly initialized but can instead be initialized to a pretrained checkpoint (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) when using the word-level tokenization strategy.
+- **Lookup table embeddings** can be derived based on a user-defined tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <choices_for_tokenization>` below for more details).
+By default, the lookup table is randomly initialized, but it can instead be initialized to a pretrained checkpoint when using a word-level tokenization strategy (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) .

-On the other hand, a deep contextualized embedder is a pretrained embedder such as :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.
+- **Deep contextualized embedders** are pretrained embedders in the style of :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.

-In any case, all the underlying weights can be tuned to the training data provided, or can be kept frozen during the training process.
+In either case, all the underlying weights can be tuned to the training data provided, or can be kept frozen during the training process.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

 .. note::

    Specify the embedding choice using the param ``embedder_type``.
-Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embeddings-- based on randomly initialized embedding lookup table, based on lookup table initialized with GloVe pretrained embeddings or a BERT-like transformers architecture based deep contextualized embedder, respectively.
+Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embeddings-- based on randomly initialized embedding lookup table, based on lookup table initialized with GloVe pretrained embeddings or a BERT-like deep contextualized embedder, respectively.

-Following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
+The following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
 See :ref:`Common Configurable Params <common_configurable_params>` section for list of additional configurable params that are common across classifiers.

-1.1 Based on Embedding Lookup Table (``embedder_type``: ``None``)
+1.1 Embedding Lookup Table (``embedder_type``: ``None``)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+